strvcom/ds-academy/lectures/00_start/environment-setup.md

 ## Tips

-You can delete the environment and start over at any time with the command:
+You can delete the `ds-academy` environment and start over at any time with the command:

 ```console
 conda remove --name ds-academy --all